Life Insurance Companies in general require that all applicants pass a physical examination before issuing any policy.

 A thirty-year old woman who is a heavy drinker can expect average monthly premiums to range from $19 to $39.
 If she were also a smoker, her premiums would increase to a range of $25 to $48 per month.
 The same thirty-year-old woman who does not drink or smoke will find her premiums lower to a range of $9 to $23 per month.

 Basically, a person should limit alcohol consumption.
 It can improve the quality of life and their longevity.
 If a person chooses to drink, it can still purchase life insurance but must be willing to pay a higher premium.

 I'm often asked questions like: "Can I get life insurance if I drink alcohol?"; "Can I get life insurance if have a couple drinks per day?"; "Can I buy life insurance if I'm a heavy drinker" - I usually answer them that it just depends on the amount of alcoholic beverages they drink daily.
 If they drink 2-3 drinks, they should be okay.
 If they drink ten, then they may have a problem.

 If one chooses to go with a policy with a medical exam, insurance companies will test your liver enzymes.
 This will tell them one's liver health and if they are a heavy drinker.

-If have been denied life insurance due to alcohol abuse, or you think you will not pass the physical exam, there are companies out there that will issue a life insurance policy without a medical exam.
-These policies cost more money, but you will get some coverage, typically up to $250,000.
+If have been denied life insurance due to alcohol abuse, or you think you will not pass the physical exam, there are companies that will issue a life insurance policy without a medical exam, also known as simplified issue or guaranteed issue.
+These policies cost more money, but you will get some coverage, typically up to $50,000.